-All Drake University Extension Education courses offered after July 1, 2015, must be offered for EDMA credit.
+All Drake University Continuing Education and Professional Development courses offered after July 1, 2015, must be offered for EDMA credit.
 Drake EDMA courses must have 30 hours of outside work for each credit offered in the course.
 For example, if you offer a one-credit course (15 contact hours), there must be an additional 30 hours of work the participants are required to do outside of class.
 There must also be a way to document or assess that work.
 Courses that start before July 1, 2015, can be offered for EDEX credit even if the course ends after July 1.
 Our Heartland AEA Professional Development Advisory Council will be drafting procedures for this change as we move forward.

 For more information, contact:

 Main Professional Development Phone: